 - Gwelmor Dog Friendly Cottage

-If you still want more, head to my Travel Section, where you’ll find more days out, packing tips, how to keep kids entertained on car journeys and travel essentials for twins.
+If you still want more ideas read 10 Things To Do In Cornwall In The Summer Holidays With Kids, or head to my Travel Section, where you’ll find more days out, packing tips, how to keep kids entertained on car journeys and travel essentials for twins.
 And if you fancy reading more of my usual kind of stuff, head over to my Mum Life section.
 You’ll find all things parenting with a tongue-in-cheek twist.
 In fact, on the subject of travel, you’ll like this one Five Ways A Holiday Is Never The Same After Kids.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.